 There are lots of interesting points on the wall trail.
 Some historic and plenty of quirky.
 There are four ‘main’ gatehouses or ‘bars’ as they are called.
 Some have stonework back to the original 11th century.
 Monk Bar is home to the museum of Richard III, the last King of the House of York and was used as living quarters and small dungeons.
 The bars in medieval times, together with the walls enabled the extraction of toll payments into the City.
 Great little hidden cafes now sit inside a couple of towers and gatehouses.
 Absolutely charming spots to take a break.

 Whilst treading the old stonework it can be surreal to look either side.
 Of course on much of the walls you can see history rising up in the shape of towers and the Minster, plus parts where archeologists have uncovered the Roman remains below.
 City life has swelled and modernised around too.
 Supermarkets standing where the moat once ended.
 Car parks and modern business buildings standing right where arrows once aimed.

 At points the walls give way to the crossings of the rivers.
 The sun seemed to come out at this point today too!
 Bonus.

-Again, I say these couple of miles is a great way to get introduced to the overall history and plan of the ancient city.
+Again, I say these 2 or so miles of a walk is a great way to get introduced to the overall history and plan of the ancient city.
 There is of course plenty to see within the walls, York Minster stands tall from any section, teasing you in for a closer look.
 That will be where BaldHiker heads in the next post of course.